-For the Phase 2/3 selected-dose portion of the study up to Visit 5, the IRT will be programmed with blind-breaking instructions.
+For the Phase 2/3 selected-dose and obtaining-serum-samples-for-potential-troponin I-testing (5 to <12 years) portions of the study up to Visit 5the 6-month follow-up visit, the IRT will be programmed with blind-breaking instructions.
 In case of an emergency, the investigator has the sole responsibility for determining if unblinding of a participant's study intervention assignment is warranted.
 Participant safety must always be the first consideration in making such a determination.
 If the investigator decides that unblinding is warranted, the investigator should make every effort to contact the sponsor prior to unblinding a participant's vaccine assignment unless this could delay further management of the participant.
 If a participant's vaccine assignment is unblinded, the sponsor must be notified within 24 hours after breaking the blind.
 The date and reason that the blind was broken must be recorded in the source documentation and CRF.